Vaibhaveegamit-20/Amazon/README.md

 # Amazon
- Amazon clone using HTML and CSS
+ Amazon clone created using HTML and CSS